This post is also published by Candid Slice at http://www.candidslice.com/seven-survival-strategies-for-the-single-senior/

 That anxiety may cause an attack by the “Whatifs” as Shel Silvertein described them in his poem of that name.
 Whatifs such as: “What if I get sick?
 What if I don’t like the food at that restaurant?
 What if I run out of money on the trip?
 What if the bed is too hard?
 What if it rains the whole time I am there?
 What if I forget something?

 How do you overcome Whatifs?
-Just stop thinking about what might happen and make plans and alternate plans “in case”to make good things happen.
+Just stop thinking about what might happen and start thinking about the good things that can happen by making plans and alternate plans “in case.”

 “Just DO it!”
 Remember: nothing in life, even at home, is perfect all of the time.
-Being able to use creativity, adaptability and a sense of humor can help you adapt when plans go askew and are true survival traits.
+Being able to use creativity, flexibility and a sense of humor, aside from being true survival traits, can help you adapt when plans go askew.

 Getting out for a few hours everyday can increase your confidence to the point where later you may be able to handle longer trips away from home.
 Someday you may venture out for a full day trip.
 On day trips always go with a good friend or family member, it is more fun and safer that way too.